woct0rdho/ComfyUI-FeatherOps/docs/input_shapes_attn.md

 - Ideogram 4 uses single-stream masked self-attention over packed `[text, image]` tokens; image-only rows cover `context is None`.
 - Wan T2V has one video self-attention and one text cross-attention call per layer.
 - LTX 2.3 rows document the no-audio video workload; audio-only and audio/video cross-attention paths are excluded.
+- H3 first applies two 56-head self-attention calls to the 16 text rows, then each of its 50 main blocks attends over one packed text/audio/video sequence.
+Requested 40- and 80-frame clips become 56 and 90 H3 frames, producing exact packed lengths `16+186+5100=5302` and `16+300+24840=25156`.
+Keyframe and reference rows are excluded.